timvideos/getting-started/Ideas.md

 # Overview

-Tim Video's is actually a number of **different** but related projects.
-There are a huge variety of ways to get started in a huge variety of different areas.
+Tim Videos is actually a number of **different** but related projects.
+There are a huge variety of ways to get started in a several different areas.

-To help you decide which **existing** projects you might like to help out with, we have created the following flow diagram:
+To help you decide which **existing** projects you might like to contribute to, we have created the following flow diagram:

 [Edit Image](https://docs.google.com/a/mithis.com/drawings/d/1zYlT69xQqbAjzuJgKj-UhO1vRF5JNLpic8xmPrfNtXM/edit)